Prior restraint: Industry codes

 Many industries have formulated "voluntary" codes limiting the content of expression, generally affecting perceived effects on public morality rather than revelation of secrets.
 Examples of these include the Hays Code, which affected Hollywood films from the 1930s to the 1950s, and the Comics Code, which was designed to deal with the rise of horror comics in the 1950s and lasted into the 1970s.
 The movie rating system currently in effect in the United States, run by the Motion Picture Association of America (MPAA) is another such industry code.
 Such codes have generally been adopted with the twofold purposes of forestalling possible government intervention and avoiding unfavorable publicity or boycotts.
 While such codes are not generally enforced by governmental action, they are generally enforced on content producers by gatekeepers in the marketing chain: studios in the case of the Hays Code, distributors in the case of the Comics Code and theater chains in the case of the MPAA rating system.
 Content producers have often objected to these codes and argue that they are, in effect, a form of prior restraint.
 However, the first amendment prohibition of prior restraint applies to government or court action and does not bind private entities such as theater chains.

+Chile

+Francisco Martorell v.
+Chile

+In April 1993, Francisco Martorell published a book titled 'Impunidad diplomática' (Diplomatic Impunity) in Argentina with Editorial Planeta.
+The book was about, among other things, the events that led an erstwhile Argentinian ambassador, Oscar Spinosa Melo, to leave Chile.

+The book—scheduled to start selling in Chile the day after its launch in Argentina—met with a protection remedy by a Chilean businessman before the Santiago Court of Appeals, who argued the text injured his right to privacy.
+Thus, the court issued an interlocutory injunction ('orden de no innovar') that temporarily prohibited the book's entry, distribution and circulation in Chile pending a final ruling on the case.

+Thereafter, several people filed complaints against Martorell for defamation (injuria) and false imputation of a publicly actionable crime (calumnia).

+Subsequently, through an extraordinary remedy, Martorell appealed to the Supreme Court of Chile and invoked the constitutional guarantees of freedom of the press.
+But in a unanimous decision handed down on June 15, 1993, the Supreme Court denied the appeal and forbade the book's circulation, formally notifying Martorell of its decision some days later.

+The Inter-American Commission on Human Rights (ICHR) had to determine whether the Chilean court's decision to prohibit the entry, circulation and distribution of Martorell's Diplomatic Impunity violated freedom of expression under Article 13 of the American Convention on Human Rights (ACHR), which states: